Ask a doctor about a prescription for SEREVENT 25 micrograms/inhalation, pressurized inhaler suspension

 If you use more Serevent than you should

-If you have used Serevent more than you should, you may notice: that your heart beats faster than usual, headache, tremors, increased blood pressure, low potassium levels in the blood, feeling agitated and/or dizzy.
-Consult your doctor or pharmacist immediately or the Toxicological Information Service, phone: 91 562 04 20.
-If the dose taken was very high, go to your doctor immediately or to the nearest hospital emergency room.
-Bring this leaflet or the medication with you.
+If you have used Serevent more than you should, you may notice: that your heart beats faster than usual, headache, tremors, increased blood pressure, low potassium levels in the blood, feeling of agitation and/or dizziness.
+Talk to your doctor or pharmacist immediately or the Toxicology Information Service, phone: 91 562 04 20.
+If the dose taken was very high, go to the doctor immediately or the Emergency Department of the nearest hospital.
+Take this package leaflet or the medicine with you.

 If you forget a dose, do not worry.
 Inhale a dose when you remember and then continue as before.